adamkiss/alfred-noteplan/readme.md

-# Alfred Noteplan v2
+# Noteplan for Alfred

 ![OG Social image](social.png)

 ## What is this

-Noteplan for Alfred brings all your Noteplan notes to Alfred!
+Noteplan for Alfred brings all your Noteplan notes to Alfred 5 and beyond!
 Use it to:

 - 🔍 Search through all of your notes, with **full-text search**
 - ⚡ **Use Noteplan as link manager** - Search through all of your hyperlinks, and immediately open them in your default browser